To maintain satisfactory academic progress, all students in the Thunderbird School of Global Management must:

-- Fill out a complete session withdrawal form. https://students.asu.edu/forms
+- fill out a complete session withdrawal form

 - meet with a Thunderbird academic advisor

 ASU has many resources in place to help students.
 Students may want to consider one or more of the following:

 - Withdraw from just one or two classes (course withdrawal).
-Students may withdraw from a class while remaining enrolled in other classes as long as the withdrawal is completed between the drop/add deadline and the course withdrawal deadline.
+Students may withdraw from a class while remaining enrolled in other classes as long as the withdrawal is completed between the drop deadline and the course withdrawal deadline.
 Students are encouraged to contact their academic advisor to discuss the impact this may have on meeting critical requirements.
 Students also are encouraged to contact a financial aid representative to consider any impact withdrawing will have on scholarships, grants and loan packages.

 - Request a medical or compassionate withdrawal.
 Medical or compassionate withdrawals are available for students withdrawing from one or more classes due to extraordinary personal mental or physical health conditions or the death or serious illness of a family member or close friend.
 If approved, students are allowed one medical or compassionate withdrawal during their academic career with Thunderbird.
-For information concerning medical or compassionate withdrawal requests, students should see the medical and compassionate withdrawal policy page, and they may obtain the form here: https://students.asu.edu/files/Medical-Compassionate%20Withdrawal%20Request.pdf.
+For information concerning medical or compassionate withdrawal requests, students should see the Medical and Compassionate Withdrawal policy, and they may obtain the form online (PDF).

 - Seek tutoring or academic support services.
-The Student Success Center provides a variety of services to help students become better learners and gain the confidence and skills they need in order to achieve their academic goals.
+University Academic Success Programs provides a variety of services to help students become better learners and gain the confidence and skills they need in order to achieve their academic goals.
 Services include writing centers, math tutoring, subject area tutoring and supplemental instruction.

-- Make an appointment with ASU’s Counseling Services.
+- Make an appointment with ASU Counseling Services.
 Counseling and mental health services are provided at each of the four ASU campuses as well as via telehealth appointments.
 ASU students may seek services at any of the campus counseling centers, regardless of their college affiliation.

-- Explore the possibility of an “I” (incomplete) grade.
+- Explore the possibility of an "I" grade (incomplete).